koaning/embetter/README.md

 from sklearn.pipeline import make_pipeline
 from sklearn.linear import LogisticRegression

-# This pipeline grabs the `img_path` column from a dataframe
+# This pipeline grabs the `text` column from a dataframe
-# then it grabs the image paths and turns them into `PIL.Image` objects
-# which then get fed into MobileNetv2 via TorchVision.
+# which then get fed into Sentence-Transformers' all-MiniLM-L6-v2.
 text_emb_pipeline = make_pipeline(
   ListGrabber("text"),
   SBERT('all-MiniLM-L6-v2')